radwan503/Coaching--Education/README.md

 #Coaching--Learning-Managment

 >Coaching-Learning-System is a multi-purpose, high quality eLearning template LMS (Learning management system) for teachers, instructors, education center, schools, universities to create and manage your own online course website.
-This template flexibility and power can help you easily create beautiful online courses, share your knowledge the world and get some revenue by selling them.
-Course Builder is easy to use with no coding knowledge required while providing the best education website design.
+This template flexibility and power can help you easily create beautiful online courses, share your knowledge.

 #Pages<br>